banh622/imageclipper_plus/README.md

 This is a variation of the [imageclipper](https://code.google.com/p/imageclipper/) program initially written by Naotoshi Seo.

-I made this program so that I could draw many boxes on one image as well as boxes from different types.
-For example I want to draw a box for a persons face and eyes at the same time.
+I made this program so that I could draw many boxes on one image as well as boxes for different objects.
+For example I want to draw a box for a person's face and eyes at the same time.

 ## Building

-To build you need [OpenCV](http://opencv.org/) and [Python] on your system.
+To build you need [OpenCV](http://opencv.org/) and [Python](https://www.python.org/) on your system.
 I created using opencv 3.0, but it doesnt use anything new from previous versions.

 TODO: Remove the packages dependency on opencv

 ### Install

-And then build:
+Build the repo using the following command:

 ```bash
 $ git clone <repo url>